KevinDeNotariis/self-replicating-virus/03-recursive-encryption/README.md

 - Clear the content of the variable used in the module.

 - Continue the loop for a number of time equal to the specified value.

+## Bonus - Everything in one file

+As for now, in order to run `recursively_encrypt_decryption.py` (and `encrypt_decryption.py`) we need to have the virus already encrypted.
+However, clearly, everything can be done in one single script.

+Starting from the `self_replicating_virus.py`, the script `virus_recursive_encryption.py` will generate the first encrypted version of the file and then recursively encrypt the decryption functions.

+In order for this to work, the virus needs to be in the form like `02-encryption/self_replicating_virus.py`, and also the `02-encryption/virus_encryption.py` module is required.

+Run:

+    py virus_recursive_encryption.py

+and you will be prompted with:

+    Name of the file you want to encrypt:

+type the filename **without the extension**:

+    self_replicating_virus

+and then you will be asked for the level of encryption:

+    Number of encryption:

+and just put whatever you want:

+    10

+The script will generate the first encrypted version of the file as `self_replicating_virus_e0.py` and then:

+    self_replicating_virus_e1.py
+    self_replicating_virus_e2.py
+    .
+    .
+    .